MerginMaps/docs/src/migrate/qfield/index.md

    Therefore <MobileAppName /> is more intuitive for non-technical users, still keeping all tools for advanced workflows.

 - synchronisation in <MainPlatformName /> is conceptually based on ideas from Git. <GitHubRepo id="MerginMaps/geodiff" desc="Geodiff" /> creates difference files from GeoPackages that are sent over the network and applied.
 QFieldCloud synchronisation uses a concept of storage of differences made in SQL format and this difference log is then transmitted and applied.
    In <MainPlatformName />, synchronisation is an inherent part of the platform.
 As such, it is already set up for end-users in a smart way and there are no extra steps needed for mobile users.
-All synchonisation on mobile devices is done by hitting a single button.
+All synchronisation on mobile devices is done by hitting a single button.

 Here is a non-definitive list of other known differences: